hellerve/blog/wip/Lets_Build_a_Quasiquoter.md

 For a very long time, Carp didn’t have a mechanism for [quasiquotation](https://courses.cs.washington.edu/courses/cse341/04wi/lectures/14-scheme-quote.html).
 As a macro writer, this frustrated me to no end, until, finally, I broke down and wrote an implementation of quasiquotation, in macros.
+It received a lot of helpful feedback from the community, and everyone was very excited when it got merged!

 In this blog post I want to both explain what quasiquotation is and how it is useful, and build a mechanism for quasiquotation with you.
 While I was